 Creating a market for satellite-based applications

-In this project we are looking into the opportunities to integrate satellite-based information services into the smart city environment as well as the barriers holding back market creation.
+Welcome to the ‘Space for Smart Cities’ project!
+In this project we are looking into opportunities to integrate satellite-based information services into the smart city environment as well as the barriers holding back market creation.
 One of our focus areas is public procurement of operational services.